FardinAhmed89/Twitter-Sentiment-Analysis-in-Mental-Health/README.md

 A sample dataset has been provided here in this github.
 You are free to download more dataset.
 Additional datasets can be found in Kaggle.com

+I suggest you upload more datasets containing more tweets since I am unable to upload large datasets for sampling before you run my program.